SRGSSR/pillarbox-apple/Sources/Player/Player.docc/Articles/stream-packaging-advice.md

 The player still attempts to offer a good seek experience when I-frame playlists are not available.
 In this case seek requests are performed in sequence, avoiding pending request interruption and eliminating superfluous seeks (an approach called _smooth seeking_).
 Note that this experience is an order of magnitude slower than the one obtained with trick mode, though.

-I-frame playlists are also the only way to have previews when seeking on tvOS.
+Note that I-frame playlists are a [must-have](https://developer.apple.com/documentation/http-live-streaming/hls-authoring-specification-for-apple-devices#Trick-Play) for tvOS since they are the only way to provide previews during scrubbing.